Importance and Mission

 Organization-wide communication

 PTTEP adopts a process that promotes the exchange of knowledge, experiences, and best practices with American Productivity & Quality Center (APQC).
 APQC's knowledge management capability assessment put PTTEP in Level 5 in 2022 (the highest level).
 The assessment results are reviewed for further improvement, so that knowledge management can support the Company's vision and mission in achieving the stated targets for sustainable growth.
-PTTEP also receives Gold Level of Southeast Asia Most Innovative Knowledge Enterprise (SEA MIKE) Award since 2021 for three consecutive years.
-In addition, PTTEP receives the Global MIKE Award which is granted to enterprises demonstrated world-class innovation and knowledge management for three consecutive years.
+PTTEP also receives Gold Level of Southeast Asia Most Innovative Knowledge Enterprise (SEA MIKE) Award since 2021 for four consecutive years.
+In addition, PTTEP receives the Global MIKE Award which is granted to enterprises that demonstrate world-class innovation and knowledge management for five consecutive years.